 Ever met someone who lights up a room just by walking in?
 They have this magnetic energy that makes people gravitate toward them, effortlessly drawing in attention and admiration.
-Their words flow smoothly, their presence is captivating, and they seem to build connections with ease.
-But here’s the thing: charisma isn’t just for the naturally outgoing – it’s a skill that anyone, including introverts, can develop with the right mindset and strategies.
 Understanding how to develop interpersonal skills is the key to unlocking this magnetic presence, allowing you to connect with others more authentically and leave a lasting impression.

 What Are Interpersonal Skills?